No-Bake Oatmeal Bars

-These no-bake oatmeal bars are easy to make in minutes with just 6 healthy ingredients and make a delicious homemade alternative to store-bought energy bars.
+These no-bake oatmeal bars with almonds and hemp seeds are easy to make in minutes with just 6 healthy ingredients.

 A stack of 4 energy bars on a counter with a few almonds scattered around them.

 They’re so easy to make and taste so yummy, they never last long at my house.
-Enjoy them for a quick snack, breakfast on-the-go or even dessert.
+They store and travel well so they’re perfect for hiking, camping, road trips and lunch boxes or you can freeze a bunch so you’ve got a healthy snack or dessert anytime.

 Dates, almonds, peanut butter, maple syrup and oats labelled in small dishes.